Check out what the NAHB has to say about Mold! And maybe they're in need of an update to inlclude wet lumber. CLICK HERE FOR DOWNLOAD

 NO CODE FOR THIS BLACK MOLD?

 This lumber has been acceptable to contractors and even building officials for years because the removal of it has never been written into any code.
-At Eco Building Products we are establishing a new industry standard for building with lumber and our recent GREENGUARD certification proves it.
+At Eco Building Products we are establishing a new industry standard for building with lumber as demonstrated by our indoor air quality certifications.